guidoism/escape/index.md

 * A computer should be programmable -- Everything should be available for hacking (with appropriate warnings and guards and training wheels)
 * A computer shouldn't lose data

+I have a dream of one day possessing a set of devices that together I will call "my computer".
+This computer will consist of 1.
+An earpiece that's always with me, 2.
+A pocketable all-screen multi-touch device that's with me most of the tie, 3.
+A novel-sized all-screen multi-touch device, 4.
+A

 ### Existing research and ideas

 * [Seven Laws of Sane Personal Computing - Loper OS](http://www.loper-os.org/?p=284)